-Haemorrhage (see section 3.4 Special Warnings and Special Precautions for Use): In clinical trials across all indications the overall incidence of NCI-CTC Grade 3-5 bleeding events ranged from 0.4% to 6.9% in bevacizumab treated patients, compared with up to 4.5% of patients in chemotherapy control group.
+In clinical trials across all indications the overall incidence of NCI-CTCAE v.3 Grade 3-5 bleeding reactions ranged from 0.4% to 6.9% in bevacizumab treated patients, compared with up to 4.5% of patients in the chemotherapy control group.

-The haemorrhagic events that have been observed in clinical studies were predominantly tumour-associated haemorrhage (see below) and minor mucocutaneous haemorrhage (e.g. epistaxis).
+The haemorrhagic reactions that have been observed in clinical trials were predominantly tumour-associated haemorrhage (see below) and minor mucocutaneous haemorrhage (e.g., epistaxis).

-Tumour-associated haemorrhage (see section 3.4 Special Warnings and Special Precautions for Use): Major or massive pulmonary haemorrhage/haemoptysis has been observed primarily in studies in patients with non-small cell lung cancer (NSCLC).
+Tumour-associated haemorrhage (see section Special Warnings and Special Precautions for Use):

+Major or massive pulmonary haemorrhage/haemoptysis has been observed primarily in trials in patients with non-small cell lung cancer (NSCLC).
 Possible risk factors include squamous cell histology, treatment with antirheumatic/anti-inflammatory drugs, treatment with anticoagulants, prior radiotherapy, bevacizumab therapy, previous medical history of atherosclerosis, central tumour location and cavitation of tumours prior to or during therapy.
 The only variables that showed statistically significant correlations with bleeding were bevacizumab therapy and squamous cell histology.
-Patients with NSCLC of known squamous cell histology or mixed cell type with predominant squamous cell histology were excluded from subsequent phase III studies, while patients with unknown tumour histology were included.
+Patients with NSCLC of known squamous cell histology or mixed cell type with predominant squamous cell histology were excluded from subsequent phase III trials, while patients with unknown tumour histology were included.

-In patients with NSCLC excluding predominant squamous histology, all grade events were seen with a frequency of up to 9.3% when treated with bevacizumab plus chemotherapy compared with up to 5% in the patients treated with chemotherapy alone.
-Grade 3-5 events have been observed in up to 2.3% of patients treated with bevacizumab plus chemotherapy as compared with <1% with chemotherapy alone.
+In patients with NSCLC excluding predominant squamous histology, all Grade reactions were seen with a frequency of up to 9.3% when treated with bevacizumab plus chemotherapy compared with up to 5% in the patients treated with chemotherapy alone.
+Grade 3-5 reactions have been observed in up to 2.3% of patients treated with bevacizumab plus chemotherapy as compared with <1% with chemotherapy alone.
 Major or massive pulmonary haemorrhage/haemoptysis can occur suddenly and up to two thirds of the serious pulmonary haemorrhages resulted in a fatal outcome.